Chicken a la King:

 1896 – In Fannie Merritt Farmer’s 1896 updated version of the Boston Cooking School Cook Book, she has two recipes for Chicken a la King.

-Check out my favorite Chicken a la King Recipe.
+Check out What’s Cooking America’s favorite Chicken a la King Recipe.

 A super “stick to your ribs” soup-stew made with chicken.
 While chicken soup is universal and variations of this dish can be found in many cultures world wide, northeastern Wisconsin is the only place in the world where Chicken Booyah is found.
 It is a favorite at the many festivals, church picnics, bazaars, and any other large gathering in the northeast part of Wisconsin.
 This chicken soup is typically made in large 10 or 20-gallon batches, cooked outdoors over a wood fire, and worked on by several people at once.
 Restaurants have their own special recipe.
 Booyah is lovingly called “Belgian Penicillin.”